 The difference may be understood as follows.
 Following OAIS, data, and in particular digital data, which OAIS calls a Digital Object, is simply an object composed of a set of bit sequences.
 Bit sequences by themselves could mean anything.
 On the other hand, Information is any type of knowledge that can be exchanged.
 In an exchange, it is represented by data.
 It is made up of the Data Object plus what OAIS refers to as Representation Information.

-The aim is to improve interoperability between users and archives by transferring Information rather than just Data, and to enable the increased usability of information of all types across all domains.
+The aim is to improve interoperability between users and archives (the lower case denotes both OAIS conformant Archives and other archives) by transferring Information rather than just Data, and to enable the increased usability of information of all types across all domains.

 Scope